 The noise generated by an aircraft is an efficent and environmental matter for the arospace indrustry.
-A vital component of the total airframe noise is the airfoil self-noise, which is due to the interaction between an airfoil blade and the turbulence produced in its own boundary layer and near wake.
+A vital component of the total airframe noise is the airfoil self-noise, which is due to the interaction between an airfoil blade and the turbulence produced in its boundary layer and near wake.
 Performance optimization can be applied to understand the behavior of airfoils and make designs with reduced noise.

 The first step is to prepare the data set, which is the source of information for the approximation problem.
 It is composed of:

 The file airfoil_self_noise.csv contains the data for this example.
-Here the number of variables (columns) is 6 and the number of instances (rows) is 1503.
+Here, the number of variables (columns) is 6, and the number of instances (rows) is 1503.

 In that way, this problem has the 6 following variables: